bareos/bareos/docs/manuals/en/new_main_reference/source/chapter23/always-incremental.rst

 -  Every day a incremental backup is done and is additionally available.

--  When the age of the oldest incremental reaches **Always Incremental Job Retention**:sup:`Dir`:sub:`Job`\ , the consolidation job consolidates the oldest incremental with the full backup before to a new full backup.
+-  When the age of the oldest incremental reaches :config:option:`dir/job/AlwaysIncrementalJobRetention`\ , the consolidation job consolidates the oldest incremental with the full backup before to a new full backup.

-This can go on more or less forever and there will be always an incremental history of **Always Incremental Job Retention**:sup:`Dir`:sub:`Job`\ .
+This can go on more or less forever and there will be always an incremental history of :config:option:`dir/job/AlwaysIncrementalJobRetention`\ .

 The following plot shows what happens if a job is not run for a certain amount of time.